morvencao/notes/Istio/setup-central-istiod-with-submariner.md

 ## Prerequisites

-Before we begin the installation, we need to prepare two openshift clusters and deploy submariner for interconnection between the two clusters by following the [steps](https://submariner.io/getting-started/quickstart/openshift/aws/).
+Before the installation, we need to prepare two openshift clusters and deploy submariner for the interconnection between the two clusters by following the [steps](https://submariner.io/getting-started/quickstart/openshift/aws/).
 To make it clear, we will create the following two clusters `mcscluster1` and `mcscluster2` with different IP CIDR ranges:

 | Cluster | Pod CIDR | Service CIDR |
 | --- | --- | --- |